browserengineering/book/book/html.md

 Using the node tree
 ===================

-Right now, the `Layout` class lays out the page token-by-token; we now want it to go node-by-node instead.
+Right now, the `Layout` class works token-by-token; we now want it to go node-by-node instead.
 So let's sepate the old `token` method into three parts: all the cases for open tags will go into a new `open` method; all the cases for close tags will to into a new `close` method; and instead of having a case for text tokens our browser can just call the existing `text` method directly:

 ``` {.python}
 class Layout: